Your school's internet service provider

 - quality ultra-fast broadband connections

-N4L is a safe, secure data network and its connections can be more reliable than those of retail services providers (RSP).
+N4L provide a safer, more secure network and its connections can be more reliable than those of retail services providers (RSPs).

 While you wait for your N4L connection you can temporarily connect to ultrafast broadband using fibre through a RSP.